dcyr/caribouRSF/prelimResults.md

 #### High quality habitats (averaged over entire landscape)

-Trends are similar for the relative abundance of high quality habitats, which were defined using thresholds derived from initial conditions.
-(Each curves indicate the proportion of the landscape that contains habitats with greater RS probability than those associated with the top 10th and 25th percentiles in the initial landscape.)
+The abundance of high quality habitats (HQH), defined using thresholds corresponding to the top 10% and top 25% habitats in the initial landscape, is mostly affected by fire regime, closely followed by harvesting levels.
+(Each curves indicate the proportion of the landscape that contains habitats with RS probability greater than those associated with the top 10th and 25th percentiles in the initial landscape.)

 ![](figures/caribouRS_HQH_total_anim.gif)